-To date, Thea’s Art Closet has given more than $1.5 million in art supplies to hundreds of underfunded schools across the state, making the arts accessible for students in high-poverty areas and to classrooms with little-to-no budget for art supplies and other creative materials.
-New for 2019-20 school year: Teachers may apply for funding two projects per semester (four projects per school year).
+To date, Thea’s Art Closet has given more than $1.9 million in art supplies to hundreds of underfunded schools across the state, making the arts accessible for students in high-poverty areas and to classrooms with little-to-no budget for art supplies and other creative materials.
+Teachers may apply for funding two projects per semester (four projects per school year).

 Thea Foundation partners with DonorsChoose, an online fundraising platform where teachers may post projects they’d like to complete with their students but for which they don’t have the funds to purchase the supplies.